omni-mouse/jacobs-showcase/README.md

 # Omni Mouse
-Adaptive computer mouse that detects tongue movements to control a cursor.
+An adaptive computer mouse that detects tongue movements to control a cursor.